DihanVermeulen/CodeSpace-Dynamic_Web_Applications/DWA_08-Encapsulation/README.md

 # Abstraction

-This DWA_06 challenge challenges our abilities to use abstraction in our code, to make it less complex and more manageable.
+This DWA_08 challenge challenges our abilities to use encapsulation in our code, to make it less complex and more manageable.

 ## Run locally